-It’s one of the first things that happens when we become parents – Ensuring our children’s safety becomes our # 1 job.
+Ensuring our children’s safety becomes our # 1 job as parents.
 And, it's not just our children but also visiting guests, friends and neighbors.
-For Toddlers and Kids, dangers can lurk everywhere.
+For toddlers and kids, dangers can lurk everywhere.
 But, there are plenty of ways to prevent accidents.
 Beyond car seats, bike helmets and shin guards that no modern parent can go without, there are important furniture safety tips that get much less publicity.
 Kids tend to spend much more time inside homes than outdoors, so it’s no wonder accidents happen in the home.
 Good news!
 It’s not difficult or costly to create a safe environment for your kids.
-Here is a Kid's Furniture Safety checklist for your home and child’s bedroom.
+Here is a Kid's Furniture Safety checklist for your kids room - see Maxtrix safety standards.

 2. Check the safety of your child’s bed